FreeSideNomad/reckie-model/v1/docs/ddd-summary.md

-# Domain-Driven Design — Extensive Summary
+# Domain-Driven Design  Extensive Summary
-## Strategic and Tactical Patterns (Evans 2003 “blue book”, with Fowler commentary)
+## Strategic and Tactical Patterns (Evans 2003 blue book, with Fowler commentary)

 > This document distills DDD into a practical, teachable reference you can use to guide modeling conversations, architecture choices, and artifact design.

 ---

 ## 1) Why DDD: the point in one breath
-Domain-Driven Design aligns software with the business domain by **crunching knowledge** together with domain experts, evolving a **ubiquitous language** and a model inside **clear boundaries** so complexity is manageable and change is safe. :contentReference[oaicite:0]{index=0}
+Domain-Driven Design aligns software with the business domain by **crunching knowledge** together with domain experts, evolving a **ubiquitous language** and a model inside **clear boundaries** so complexity is manageable and change is safe.
+(Source: Eric Evans, *Domain-Driven Design: Tackling Complexity in the Heart of Software*, 2003)

 ---